 Scriptophobia. . .the fear of writing in public.

 Screenophobia. . .the fear of staring at a blank screen while writing.

-Ok, so the last one might not actually be a real term…but for many people, it’s a very real experience.
-When given the task of writing—be it a blog, email campaign, press release, or webpage—an immediate sense dread emerges.
+Ok, so the last one might not actually be a real term…but for many people, it’s a very real experience, especially regarding how to write a blog post.
+When given the task of writing—be it a blog, email campaign, press release, or webpage—an immediate sense of dread emerges.

 For most people, it’s not a fear of writing sentences that’s most paralyzing, but rather, the uncertainty of how to extract ideas from their own mind into meaningful, comprehensible content.
 They have the thoughts—and even the tools to write—but just lack the skills to capture and organize them.

 Fear no longer.